MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/ns-wingdi-logfontw.md

 <li>FF_SCRIPT</li>
 <li>FF_SWISS</li>
 </ul>
-The proper value can be obtained by using the Boolean OR operator to join one pitch constant with one family constant.
+The proper value can be obtained by using the bitwise OR (|) operator to join one pitch constant with one family constant.

 Font families describe the look of a font in a general way.
 They are intended for specifying fonts when the exact typeface desired is not available.
 The values for font families are as follows.